- Home /

 Can foreclosure be stopped?

-Redeem: You may “redeem” the mortgage by paying the full amount owing on the mortgage, including the interest, principal and any penalties or costs, before the sale of your property at public auction.
-This way you keep the equity built up in your home.
+Redeem: You may redeem the mortgage by paying the full amount owing, including the interest, principal and any penalties or costs, before the sale of your property at public auction.
+This way, you keep the equity built up in your home.

-- getting a new mortgage from a different lender in order to pay out the first mortgage.
+Option 1: getting a new mortgage from a different lender to pay out the first mortgage.
 This can be difficult.
 Sometimes a mortgage broker can help.
-The Financial Consumer Agency of Canada has general information about mortgages that you might find useful; or
+The Financial Consumer Agency of Canada has general information about mortgages that you might find useful.

-- selling your property before the auction for more than what is owed to the lender.
+Option 2: selling your property before the auction for more than what is owed to the lender.
 If you have a Purchase Agreement for the sale of the property, you should provide a copy to the lender’s lawyer right away.
-Depending on the sale terms and the purchase price the lender may choose to suspend the foreclosure process to allow you time to complete the sale.
+Depending on the sale terms and the purchase price, the lender may choose to suspend the foreclosure process to allow you time to complete the sale.

 Will bankruptcy stop foreclosure?